Outer approximation algorithms for convex vector optimization problems: Main computational results

 In this section, we present a computational study on the examples listed in \Cref{sect:examples}.
 We compare the proposed variants with the algorithms discussed in \Cref{sect:alg_literature}.
-We use three stopping criteria: the approximation error, CPU time and cardinality of the solution set.
-The algorithms are implemented using MATLAB R2020b.
-The scalarizations are solved via CVX v2.2 \cite{cvx}, \cite{gb08} and SeDuMi 1.3.4 \cite{s98guide}.
-Moreover, \textit{bensolve tools} \cite{lohneWeissing2017} is used to solve vertex enumeration problems.
-The computer specification that is used throughout the computational study is Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz.
+We use three stopping criteria: the approximation error, CPU time, and cardinality of the solution set.

 Recall that depending on our preliminary analysis from \Cref{subsect:preliminary}, we fix the direction selection rule as Adj.
-On the other hand, we consider all vertex selection rules, namely C, Adj and UB as introduced in \Cref{sect:var_vert}.
+On the other hand, we consider all vertex selection rules, namely C, Adj, and UB as introduced in \Cref{sect:var_vert}.
 In addition, we consider the random vertex selection, namely R, because of its good performance in our preliminary analysis in \Cref{subsect:preliminary}.
-Since the direction selection rule is common, we simply call the proposed variants C, Adj, UB and R. For R, we solve each problem five times and report the average values.
+Since the direction selection rule is common, we simply call the proposed variants C, Adj, UB, and R. For R, we solve each problem five times and report the average values.

+Before presenting our computational study, we discuss two proximity measures.
+The first one is the approximation error, which is the realized Hausdorff distance between the upper image and the final outer approximation, i.e., $d_H(P^K,\mathcal{P})$.
+Note that AUU returns the exact $d_H(P^K,\mathcal{P})$ by its structure.
+For all the other algorithms, we compute the correct Hausdorff distance using the vertices $v \in V^K$, after the termination.